FluttershyDeveloper/funTasia/readme.md

 - [ ] SBS - Simple Biomes System

   To keep the game as simple as possible for children, there should be no hard to reach and overburden areas.
-- [ ] ECS - Emoticon Communication System
+- [ ] ECS - Emoji Communication System
-  - [ ] EmojiBloX - dynamically loaded
+  - [ ] EmojiBloX - Emoji decoration blocks
-  - [ ] EmojiSticKerZ - dynamically loaded
+  - [ ] EmojiSticKerZ - Emoji decoration
   - [ ] Unified EmojiBloX/EmojiSticKerZ configuration menu -> Administration
   - [ ]